anupmannem/Pro-MERN-Stack-book/README.md

 #### onSubmit vs onClick

 -   both events are acceptable, but using `onSubmit` will allow user to press _enter_ to add a new issue in addition to clicking the button.

+# Stateless components

+1. IssueList has lots of methods, a state, initialization and functions that modify the state.
+2. Incomparision, IssueAdd has some interactivity, but no state (we are not capturing any, in this case).
+3. IssueRow and IssueTable have nothing but a `render()` method.

+For performance reasons, it is recommended that such components are written as functions rather than classes.

+# Designing Components

+### State vs Props

+-   Both state and props hold model information, but they are different.
+-   the props are immutable, but state is not.
+-   state variables are passed down to child components as props, because child don't maintain or modify them.
+-   if any event in child changes the parent's state, the child calls a method defined in the parent.
+Access to this method should have been explicitly given by passing it as a callback via props.

+**parent communicate with children via props, and children to parent via callback**
+_siblings can't communicate with eachother, if there is a need then the information has to go up the hierarchy and back down_.